radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 5. Click the Import button.

-### Deleting Schemas
+## Deleting Schemas

 To delete a schema:
-1. From the Main Control Panel, click the Settings Tab > Server Front End section > SCIM sub-section.
+1. From the [Classic Control Panel](#classic-control-panel), click the Settings Tab > Server Front End section > SCIM sub-section.

 2. Click the checkbox of the schema to be deleted.